Presentation and Principles

 New Humanity promotes the United World Project, in partnership with the Youth for a United World Movement (its youth section) and the New Humanity International Movement (its network of active citizenship).
 The United World Project is an initiative that seeks to promote and diffuse the ideal of universal brotherhood, by acting in all spheres of society.

-New Humanity’s principles and initiatives draw on the values of the Focolare Movement, founded in 1943 in Trent (Italy) by Chiara Lubich, recipient of the 1996 UNESCO Prize for Peace Education and the 1998 Council of Europe Prize for Human Rights.
+New Humanity’s principles and initiatives draw on the values of the Focolare Movement.
+New Humanity is, in fact, one of the expressions of the Focolare Movement, founded in 1943 in Trent (Italy) by Chiara Lubich, recipient of the 1996 UNESCO Prize for Peace Education and the 1998 Council of Europe Prize for Human Rights.

 Members of the Focolare Movement are present in 182 countries and belong to different cultures, religions, ethnic groups and traditions.
 Focolare members are committed to building relationships among people, social groups, cultures and institutions based on mutual respect, dialogue and forms of active collaboration.
 They follow a vision of civil and political life inspired by universal fraternity (a principle also contained in Article 1 of the Universal Declaration of Human Rights), in which each person is a builder and a citizen of a united world.